 Sri Lanka v England cricket 2021 – TV and radio schedule

-The two-Test series is the beginning of a busy spell for England, but if captain Joe Root can maintain the sensational standard he set in the first Test, it could well be a fruitful time for the team.

-Root stepped up with a spectacular 228 from 321 balls to build an unassailable lead for the tourists.
+Captain Joe Root set a sensational precedent with 228 from 321 balls in his first innings of the calendar year during the first Test, and he will hope for another resplendent performance for the tourists in the next match.

+Dan Lawrence also caught the eye for the England on his Test debut, with fans growing increasingly excited about the team’s prospects going into a year that includes trips to India and Australia – the latter for The Ashes.

-On the bowling front, Dom Bess and Jack Leach recorded five-wicket hauls in Sri Lanka’s first and second innings respectively, while Stuart Broad only conceded 14 runs in 17 overs to mark a terrific result for England.
+Dom Bess and Jack Leach impressed with the ball after taking five-wicket hauls in Sri Lanka’s first and second innings respectively, while Stuart Broad only conceded 14 runs in 17 overs to mark a terrific result for England.

+We spoke exclusively to Sir Alastair Cook – who is appearing on BBC Radio 5 Live’s Test Match Special coverage – about Root, England’s exciting future and his take on the “out of context” Steve Smith controversy across the world during Australia v India.

-We hope you’re ready for a few early starts in the coming weeks, due to the time difference, but those who make the effort could be rewarded with more sublime cricket as the days wear on.
+We hope you’re ready for a few early starts in the coming days, due to the time difference, but those who make the effort could be rewarded with more sublime cricket.

 Check out the all the dates, times, TV and radio schedules for Sri Lanka v England.